 When I Work – A popular scheduling app, this gives you another channel of communication with your staff while tracking their hours.
 Plans are free for businesses with fewer than 75 employees.

 There are PLENTY of other options out there, but these are a handful of the most popular.
 They also cover the most common types of technology that small retail businesses use.

 Yes, going by the store does defeat the purpose of the point of this whole blog post.
-But the point stands, you’ll have to come around sometimes.
+But the point stands: you’ll have to come around sometimes.
 Have a physical presence when you’re in the area.
 It’s good to show you’re keeping an eye on things and to have a personal relationship with your staff members.

-Your marketing game is one of the easiest things to do remotely.
+Your marketing strategy is one of the easiest things to do remotely.
 And there are a lot of different channels that you can use to build a great marketing strategy for your retail store.

 Build out your website and start a blog.
 Increase organic brand awareness and get more people in your store.

 Look into paid advertising through Google, Facebook, YouTube, or whatever channel makes sense with your store’s brand.